 Although there are frequent concerns about statements made by media figures, on social media, or even by members of the government itself, there are two aspects of the crime of insurrection and rebellion that tend to limit its use.

-The first is that, since insurrection and rebellion is a crime, private citizens do not have standing to file charges against someone.
-Only the government itself, acting through the Office of the Attorney General, can bring charges.
+The first is that, since insurrection and rebellion are crimes, private citizens do not have standing to file charges against someone.
+Only the government itself, acting through the office of the attorney general, can bring federal criminal charges.

-The second reason that rebellion and insurrection are rarely charged is because of the strength of the U.S. Constitution's First Amendment protection of free speech.
-A certain amount of hyperbole is tolerated, where there aren't accompanying overt acts.
-The general language of the crime also lends itself to interpretation, making prosecutions a chancier proposition.
+The second reason that rebellion and insurrection are not often charged is because of the strength of free speech protections under the First Amendment of the U.S. Constitution.
+The law tolerates a certain amount of exaggerated statements or claims in political speech, where there aren't accompanying overt illegal acts.
+The general language of the crime also lends itself to interpretation, making prosecution a riskier proposition.